mpandya18/Image_Permutator_For_Backdoor_Generation/README.md

 12 x 15 is the pixel at width 12 and height 15 going right and down from the top left at 0 x 0.

 ## Rigorously Characterised

+The aim of rigorous characterisation is to specify clearly the intent of the backdoor attack upon a model.
+The D5 Mnemonic defines five levels of intent:

+Decieve - the aim is to decieve the user, potentially misclassifying output.
+Degrade - the aim is to degrade the performance of the model.
+Deny - the aim is to deny the service provided by the model Disrupt - the aim is to disrupt the service provided by the model.
+Destroy - the aim is to destroy the service provided by the model.

+Three measures are also defined here:

+Disruption - a measure of the variation between original and mutated pixel values (values are between 0 and 100).
+Dispersion - a measure of of overall number of mutations per image (values are between 0 and 100).
+Stealth - a measure of how difficult the mutation is to detect (values are between 0 and 100).

+In descending order, the 5Ds increase the intensity of the disruption level in the attack.
+Once the user has entered the desired intent, the tool will ask whether values for Disruption and Dispersion are to be autoset or manually entered.
+Inputting "auto" will automatically set the disruption within the boundaries specified as per below:

+Decieve - 0-20 disruption
+Degrade - 20-40 disruption
+Deny - 40-60 disruption
+Disrupt - 60-80 disruption
+Destroy - 80-100 disruption

+The dispersion will be allocated randomly a value between 0 and 100.

+Inputting "manual" will allow the user to specify the disruption within the given boundaries defined by the intent selected and also the dispersion value.
+Once these are specified the tool then proceeds similarly to the "uniform" selection in terms of generating or loading the dataset.
+The tool will generated randomly perturbations in each image within the dataset depending on the disruption and dispersion values specified.
+A higher dispersion will increase the number of mutations, while a higher disruption will increase the value of mutations i.e. the difference between the original and mutated pixel values.
+The aim is to simulate a backdoor attack upon training data for a model.